 Students must complete three distribution courses before advancement to Ph.D. candidacy.
-Each of the three courses must come from a different distribution area.
-The six distribution areas and examples of approved courses are listed below.
+Each of the three courses must come from a different distribution area listed below.
+Some courses may be listed in more than one area where the student may decide which one area the course will complete.

+Examples of approved courses are listed below.
 Additional courses may be offered to satisfy the distribution requirement.
-The Undergraduate Advising Office maintains a list of courses and sections that have been approved to meet distribution requirements.
-Course grade requirements are discussed in a later section.
+The Undergraduate Advising Office and the Canvas page maintain a list of courses and sections that have been approved to meet distribution requirements.